Pavel Filatyev: Hospitalisation and writing of "ZOV 56"

 Initially, he felt bad about having to leave his comrades behind while recovering in a military hospital, but when he discovered how the war was being portrayed in Russia, including the fact that it was illegal to call it a "war", and almost silence about the abysmal conditions and Russian failures he had experienced on the front, Filatyev became much more critical of military command, and eventually the government, that he had always been loyal to.
 After some time in hospital, he made clear that he did not want to return to his unit, which was pressuring him to rejoin them at the front, resulting in his desertion from the unit.
-During recovery, he wrote directly to the Kremlin with his complaints about the war in an attempt to effect a change in policy.
+During recovery, he wrote directly to the Kremlin with his complaints about the war in an attempt to affect a change in policy.
 He also spent 45 days to write his 141-page memoir named "ZOV 56" ("ZOV"), and publish it on VKontakte on 1 August 2022, while he was still living in Russia.
 It was by far the most detailed account of the invasion from the perspective of a Russian soldier so far, and rapidly gained widespread international media attention.
 He explained his reasons for telling his story: "I survived, unlike many others.
 My conscience tells me that I must try to stop this madness. … We did not have the moral right to attack another country, especially the people closest to us."
 All men of his paratrooper unit subsequently cut contact with him.